Vakhtang V: Conflict with Zaal

-In an attempt to prevent open conflict with the Georgian nobility, Vakhtang sought to forge alliances with two powerful lords—Zaal of Aragvi and Nodar Tsitsishvili.
-To strengthen these ties, he arranged the marriage of his eldest daughter to Zurab Sidamoni, the son of Zaal, and orchestrated the union between Tsitsishvili’s daughter and his own son Archil.
+In an attempt to prevent open conflict with the Georgian nobility, Vakhtang sought to forge alliances with two powerful lords—Zaal, Duke of Aragvi and Nodar Tsitsishvili.
+To strengthen these ties, he arranged the marriage of his eldest daughter to Zurab, the son of Zaal, and orchestrated the union between Tsitsishvili’s daughter and his own son Archil.
 However, these marriages failed to ease tensions between the nobles and the heir apparent.
 Zaal subsequently persuaded several lords of Kakheti to oppose Vakhtang when the aged King Rostom’s health began to decline.
 Royal adviser Parsadan Gorgijanidze, Baindur Tumanishvili, and the Persian delegate Mohamed Zemena were tasked with mediating between the two factions, but their negotiations proved fruitless.

 Parsadan later recalled an exchange of letters between Vakhtang and the Duke of Aragvi:

 Vakhtang: “From the beginning, you coveted my principality; now tell me, what wrong have I done to you that you should be so ill-disposed toward me?
 I gave my daughter to your son and am willing to grant you whatever domain you choose.”

 Zaal of Aragvi: “When we chose him as our master, and he gave his daughter to my son Zurab while asking for Nodar’s daughter for his son Archil, he made an enemy between us.
 But Thurman and the one from Tiflis still live.
 We awarded him the kingship of Kartli, and Kakheti was reserved for me.
 Moreover, I have sworn many times that after King Rostom I will no longer submit to the ruler of Kartli.
 If that suits you, so be it; if not, that is another matter.”

 It was Abbas II who ruled Persia during Vakhtang's ascension.

 On his deathbed, Rostom proposed a compromise.
 He granted his adopted son the royal title and sovereignty over Kartli, while dividing Kakheti between Persian control and the territories of Ertso and Tianeti, which were allotted to Zaal of Aragvi.
 This arrangement, however, did not end the rivalry, and rumors soon circulated regarding Rostom’s impending death.

 To assess the situation, Shah Abbas II dispatched the diplomat Mahmoud Beg to Georgia.
 Upon his return to Persia, Mahmoud reported the growing unrest in the region, much to the surprise of the Isfahan court, which had believed that Vakhtang and Zaal maintained a cordial relationship.

 As Rostom’s condition worsened, Vakhtang sent a dispatch to Persia requesting the Shah’s involvement in the royal succession.
 Before any decision could be made, King Rostom died on 17 November 1658 at the age of ninety-one.
 The Persian delegation invited by Vakhtang arrived shortly after his death and secured the treasures of both Rostom and Queen Mariam within the citadel of Tbilisi before Vakhtang’s return from his travels.